Zero-to-Heroes/firestone/beta-test.md

 # How to install new releases

--   Install the version from https://download.overwolf.com/install/Download?ExtensionId=lnknbakkpommmjjdnelmfbjjdbocfpnpbkijjnob&app_channel=beta.
-This will let you benefit from auto-updates for beta builds.
+-   Install the version from https://download.overwolf.com/install/Download?ExtensionId=lnknbakkpommmjjdnelmfbjjdbocfpnpbkijjnob&extension_channel=beta.This will let you benefit from auto-updates for beta builds.

 ## The manual way (no auto updates)